tensorlakeai/indexify/server-next/README.md

 **Use Cases:** - Producing a single summary from scraping 100s of web pages on a specific topic.

-#### Create a Graph Endpoint HTTP API
+### Create a Graph Endpoint HTTP API

 Indexify comes with a server for deploying Compute Graphs as an API so they can be called from other applications or systems.
+The server can host multiple workflows and can execute functions across Graphs in parallel, and handles queuing, batching execution, managing function outputs.

 ```bash
 indexify-cli run-server